abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 **gᵃ gᵇ= gᵃ⁺ᵇ**
 -->

-The other functor law trivial, it just says that the one and only identity object of the input group (which corresponds to the identity morphism of its one and only object) should be mapped to the one and only identity object of the output group.
+The other functor law trivial, it just says that the one and only identity object of the source group (which corresponds to the identity morphism of its one and only object) should be mapped to the one and only identity object of the target group.

 <!-- TODO show isomorphism theorems -->

 Functors in orders
 ===

 And now let's talk about one concept that is completely unrelated to functors, nudge-nudge (I know you are tired of this, but hey, bad jokes are better than no jokes at all.)
 In the theory of orders we have functions between orders which is unsurprising, as orders, like monoids/groups, are based on sets.
 And one very interesting type of order function which has applications in calculus and analysis is a *monotonic function* (also called *monotone map*).
 This is a function between two orders that preserves the order of the elements.
-So a function **F** is monotonic  when for every **a** and **b** in the input order, if **a ≤ b** then **F(a) ≤ F(b)**.
+So a function **F** is monotonic  when for every **a** and **b** in the source order, if **a ≤ b** then **F(a) ≤ F(b)**.

 For example, the function that maps the current time to the distance travelled by some object is monotonoc because the distance travelled increases (or stays the same) as time increases.